Lis-beth-Z/Lis-beth-Z/README.md

 ## Hi there 👋

-**Lis-beth-Z/Lis-beth-Z** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## My nickname is Lis if you can't pronounce Lisbeth :)

 - 🔭 I’m currently working on learning. :)
 - 🌱 I’m currently learning Figma & Github.
 - 👯 I’m looking to collaborate on Projects.
 - 🤔 I’m looking for help with dancing.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I forget most things!
+- ⚡ Fun fact: I'm very forgettful!

 👋